tradingstrategy-ai/docs/source/deployment/backtest-vs-live-execution.rst

 After the strategy module and Docker instance and its configuration have been deployed, you can run the backtest on the live trade executor with.

+- You have a ready live trading environment set up with `docker-composer`

 The major difference is that all configuration, like `TRADING_STRATEGY_API_KEY` will now come from the Docker or `docker-compose` configuration and not from